 Angkor Wat, Cambodia

-It was unclear why the Angkor empire fell apart for a long time, but historians think that drought and very strong monsoon rains caused so much damage that it eventually lead to the abandonment of the site.
+It was unclear why the Angkor empire fell apart for a long time, but historians think that drought and very strong monsoon rains caused so much damage that eventually led to the site’s abandonment.

 Niagara Falls, Canada

 When it comes to waterfalls, there aren’t many that can match the Niagara Falls that straddle between New York state and Canada.
 The falls are 170 ft.
 (52 m) high, and the depth of the water at the foot of the falls is the same height as the falls themselves.
 You won’t get a shortage of spectacular pictures here.

 Horseshoe Falls, one of two falls that make up the Niagara Falls on Niagara River, is located in the Canadian province of Ontario and isn’t far from the city of Toronto.

 A bridge leading over the water connects two cities named after the waterfall (‘Niagara Falls’) in Canada and in the United States.
 The International Rainbow Bridge leads from Ontario to the state of New York.

 The Great Wall of China is the longest man-made structure in the world – there are 13,000 miles of wall in total.
 This structure was originally built as a protection against invasions from the North and has been renovated and updated because of the high numbers of tourists that visit it every year.

 The first person who walked along the entire wall in modern history was William Edgar Geil, an American tourist.
 How long did it take him and his team?
 Five months!
 Luckily, he took plenty of pictures on his journey, which are now considered historically very important.